Pakistani children rescued from a broken cable car say they repeatedly feared they would die

 “They were telling us don’t worry, help is coming,” he said.
 After several hours, the passengers saw helicopters flying in the air.

 On Wednesday, police arrested Gul Zarin, the owner of the cable car, on charges of ignoring safety measures.
-Local authorities in the northwestern mountainous regions also said the would close all cable cars believed to be unsafe.
+Local authorities in the northwestern mountainous regions said they would close all cable cars believed to be unsafe.

 Thousands of people turned out to watch the risky operation on Tuesday.
-At one stage, a video shows a rope lowered from a helicopter swaying wildly as a child, secured by a harness, is pulled up.
+At one stage, a rope lowered from a helicopter swayed wildly as a child, secured by a harness, was pulled up.

 In fact, the choppers added an element of danger.
 The air currents churned up by the whirling blades risked weakening the only cable preventing the cable car from crashing to the bottom of the river canyon.